TanyaGupta98/Peer_Assigment_Getting_Cleaning_Data/README.md

 # Intro
-This is my Peer-Graded for Getting and Cleaning the data.
+This is my Peer-Graded Assignment for Getting and Cleaning the data.

 ## Data Source
 Data source is the same as the in the assigment brief.